Indre-V/animation-quiz/README.md

 * As a user, I want my knowledge to be challenged.
 * As a user, I want to be able to test my knowledge at different levels.
-* As a user, I want to receive immediate feedback on my quiz answers, including the correct answer.
+* As a user, I want to receive immediate feedback on my quiz answers.
-* As a user, I want to able to be able to share my results on social media.
 * As a user, I want the instructions to be clear, concise and easily accessible.
 * As a user, I want navigation to be intuitive.
 * As a user, I want the score system to be transparent.